ENRE - Reliability Engineering

 ENRE684 Information Security (3 Credits)

 This course is divided into three major components: overview, detailed concepts and implementation techniques.
-The topics to be covered are: general security concerns and concepts from both a technical and management point of view, principles of security, architectures, access control and multi-level security, trojan horses, covert channels, trap doors, hardware security mechanism, security models, security kernels, formal specifications and verification, networks and distribution systems and risk analysis.Jointly offered with ENME442.
+The topics to be covered are: general security concerns and concepts from both a technical and management point of view, principles of security, architectures, access control and multi-level security, trojan horses, covert channels, trap doors, hardware security mechanism, security models, security kernels, formal specifications and verification, networks and distribution systems and risk analysis.Jointly offered with: ENME442.

-Credit Only Granted for: ENME442, ENRE648 J, or ENRE684.
+Credit Only Granted for: ENME442 or ENRE684.

 ENRE689 Special Topics in Engineering Materials (3 Credits)